 I will give you a full trip report with details on all our activities in another post.
 For now, I will start with the fabulous hotel we stayed in during our 3 nights in Oahu…the classic, Westin Moana Surfrider Hotel in Waikiki…

-I had been wanting to stay at this hotel for years.
+For years, I had been wanting to stay at this hotel.
 Since my husband travels frequently, he has accumulated a bunch of Starwood/Westin points so it didn’t take much to convince him to book this hotel.
 A win-win for everyone!
 With his Starwood status, we are able to upgrade rooms, obtain later check-out times and use the club lounges in the hotels we stay in, along with other nice perks.
-Not all the Starwood resort hotels have a lounge but luckily the Surfrider does.
+Not all the Starwood resort hotels have a lounge but luckily the Moana Surfrider does.
 Because of their location, I imagine they cater to the business crowd as well.
 Each day in their “Beach Club Lounge”, they provided a wonderful continental buffet breakfast, an afternoon appetizer hour and snacks, all with a gorgeous view of Waikiki beach!

 Besides those Starwood perks, so many other things made our stay memorable…

 What I Loved About the Moana Surfrider Westin Hotel:

 There is no denying that the hotel is a beauty!
 Known as the “first lady of Waikiki”, the classic architecture dates back to 1901 when the Moana Surfrider opened their doors.

 I wanted to just stand around and take pictures all day.
 The hotel was that pretty.

 And since I have a thing for hotels with rocking chairs, I was thrilled to see these!
 I made sure I found plenty of reasons to sit in them.
 These chairs overlook the street and the valet area so they make a great place for people watching.